Video Format War VHS vs Betamax?

 The Digital DVD Player

-The DVD released on March, 31st 1997, leaving VHS cassettes to be outdated.
+The DVD was released on March 31st, 1997, leaving VHS cassettes to be outdated.

-DVD players were not only much cheaper, but the DVD was less expensive than VHS tapes.
+DVD players were not only much cheaper but also less expensive than VHS tapes.

 But the quality and speed at which DVDs could be played was much higher and could hold many more media formats than just video.

-Soon, consumers would upload and record images, videos s, and documents via a computer disk video recorder (DVR).
+Soon, consumers would upload and record images, videos, and documents via a computer disk video recorder (DVR).

-Today DVD and DVR’s are still relevant; we use them to store movies and photographs for our customers.
+Today, DVDs and DVRs are still relevant; we use them to store movies and photographs for our customers.

 Transfer Old Video Cassettes To DVD

-Video is more vital than ever today, with cellphones and digital cameras being high-resolution options.
+Video is more vital than ever, with cell phones and digital cameras as high-resolution options.

 Just open your social media, and you will see shorter videos shared more and more.

-Storage options are USB, DVD, and cloud hosting, where you can store your images and video not to lose them.
+Storage options are USB, DVD, and cloud hosting, where you can store your images and video so as not to lose them.

 It’s a good idea to back up your old VHS and Betamax movies to a DVD.

-We offer an affordable service where we convert your VHS format into digital media.
+We offer an affordable service that converts your VHS format into digital media.

 Transform Your VHS Tapes Into Timeless DVDs: Discover Memory Fortress, The Premier VHS to DVD Conversion Service Near You